Crown Heights tour

 If we focus exclusively on Crown Heights, we can see both Crown Heights North and Crown Heights South, and visit multiple shopping corridors, including fast-changing Franklin Avenue, near a major subway hub and full of new stores and restaurants--yet not without some random shootings.
 (Here's a photographer's project to capture the neighborhood.)

 We'll see the remnants of Brooklyn's old automobile row and the grandeur of Grant Square, a hub for development of major apartment buildings and civic buildings.
 We can stop into a fantastic Trinidadian bakery and see three segments of the recent Crown Heights North historic district.
-We can see the Bedford-Union Armory, site of a controversial redevelopment plan, and--from a distance--the housing complex that replaced Ebbets Field.
+We can see the Bedford-Union Armory, site of a controversial redevelopment plan, and--from a distance--the housing complex that replaced Ebbets Field, not far from Medgar Evers College.

 Crown Heights contains rich African-American and Caribbean-American history.
 Consider: one house was home to Carlos Lezama, the man behind the West Indian Day Parade, and commemorates his work.
 It previously was the home to Shirley Chisholm, the first black woman in Congress.